TwistingTwists/obsidian-tools/Rust Ardan Labs.md

 ### Crust of Rust - Pointers

+- Basic types of interior mutability via
+Cell, RefCell,  Mutex (under sync module)
+	- Box does not provide interior mutability => if you have ref to a `Box<T>` you cannot modify the value inside
+	-

 ### Crust of Rust - Dispatch

 - Monomorphisation (over Generics)
-	- giving away rust library as binary?
+	- giving away rust library as binary? (problem if you have 'generic Traits' in the library)
 		- not ideal because monomorphization .
 Hence if a user has a New Type , he can't use the given binary.
 Rust has to include the lib user's impl in final code.
 		- So, if you want to give away dynamic library as cdylib => cannot have generics :\
 	- Other costs